mohan22009105/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements-  type of user based on the user choice using elif

 ## AIM
 To Write a Python program to print the type of user based on the user choice using elif .